 Let’s talk about a few of the benefits of e-commerce business in Nigeria and how you can benefit from it:

-- Get Closer to Customers: the e-commerce business model allows you to get closer to your customers.
-Which will invariably lead to increased productivity.
+The e-commerce business model allows you to get closer to your customers.
+Which will invariably lead to increased productivity

 Challenges of e-commerce in Nigeria

-- Logistic Issues: Not all places are fully accessible within Nigeria, hence creating a set back with the dissemination of products.
+Not all places are fully accessible within Nigeria, hence creating a set back with the dissemination of products.
+This invariably makes it costly for products delivery.

-- Online Payments: Most people prefer paying for products on delivery instead of paying online.
+Most people prefer paying for products on delivery instead of paying online because there’s still less trust for the online transaction.